Neville Ethelbert Ottley

 Neville Ottley, a lyric tenor, was esteemed for his singing wherever he lived, becoming known as "The Sweet Singer of lsrael" in his native Trinidad and the Caribbean.
-He was also a skilled carpenter, mechanical engineer, mathematics teacher, and college administrator who positively affected the lives of those who knew him or heard him sing.
+He was also a skilled carpenter, mechanical engineer, mathematics teacher, and college administrator who positively affected the lives of many who knew him or heard him sing.

-As his voice had matured, Neville had become known for his singing and musical gifts, the latter an inherited legacy from the extended Ottley family on both his father’s and mother’s side.
-In 1943 he married Myra Eloise Grosvenor, a teacher and talented contralto he had met at age eleven when the children’s choir that she was in from the church at Port of Spain had sung at his church in San Fernando.
+As his voice had matured, Neville had become known for his singing and musical gifts, the latter an inherited legacy from the extended Ottley family on both his father's and mother's side.
+In 1943 he married Myra Eloise Grosvenor, a teacher and talented contralto he had met at age eleven when the children's choir she was in from the church at Port of Spain had sung at his church in San Fernando.
 With his gift for creativity and mastery of woodworking, Neville made all the furniture in their home.

 While on campus, he also assisted with a pilot production of a children's radio program that became the Your Story Hour broadcast.
 Additionally, he successfully started a campus protest that led to the integration of black students and the end of discriminatory practices such as letting black students enter the cafeteria only through the back door.
 During this time the Ottleys had three children: Nevilla, born in Trinidad, and Marjory-Ann Geraldine and Myron Samuel, both born in the U.S. Beginning at this time, when they were living in a Quonset hut, and thereafter, the Ottleys would always have a piano in their home.

 After Neville completed a B.A. in 1949, the family resided briefly in South Bend, Indiana, and Chicago until 1952, at which time they moved to California.
 Nevilla would later write about their years in California: